 Born in Leningrad, Alexey emigrated to the UK in the 1990s with his family.
 He studied at the Architectural Association in London, where he became interested in designing worlds for fiction and film.
 Alexey began his filmmaking career as a visual effects artist, working extensively for the Sundance-award-winning directors’ collective Factory Fifteen, before directing his own films.
-He has worked in London, Paris, Hong Kong, and is now based in Los Angeles.
+He has lived and worked in London, Hong Kong, and Paris, and is currently based in Los Angeles.

 With a professional background in visual effects and an academic background in architecture, Alexey brings a unique and visually rich approach to filmmaking.
 He combines storytelling with world-design to paint vivid portraits of characters and their environments.